 The stated goal is to slow Chinese AI development by denying access to the compute infrastructure that underpins frontier model training.
 The theory is sound: if AI capability scales with compute, and you restrict compute, you restrict capability.

-DeepSeek has exposed a flaw in this theory.
+DeepSeek has exposed a limit in this theory.

 R1 was trained on Nvidia H800s -- the export-restricted version with reduced interconnect bandwidth.
 DeepSeek compensated with algorithmic innovations, particularly in their Multi-head Latent Attention (MLA) mechanism and FP8 mixed-precision training framework, that extracted more capability from constrained hardware.